yui/yeti/README.md

 ## Caveats

+### Platforms

 Yeti should work on all platforms supported by Node.js.
 It's tested on Linux and OS X.

+### Serving tests

 You must start Yeti's client in the directory you'll be serving tests from.
 For security reasons, Yeti will reject requests that try to access files outside of the directory you start Yeti in.

+### Limited QUnit support

+QUnit does not provide a detailed result summary when testing completes;
+instead, QUnit requires Yeti to collect results as testing runs.
+This is not implemented.
+Therefore, QUnit test details are limited to total, pass, and fail test counts.

 ## Install latest Yeti snapshot